 Danni & Toni Introduces New Gel Pedicure Line with Popular Summer Styles

-Los Angeles, CA, 2022-Jun-01 — /EPR Network/ — Fast growing cosmetics company Danni & Toni has announced the launch of its much-anticipated pedicure gel nails line, finally bringing the popular and lasting styles of the brand to feet – just in time for the summer, as socks come off and flip-flops go on.
+Walnut, CA, 2022-Jun-02 — /EPR Network/ — Fast growing cosmetics company Danni & Toni has announced the launch of its much-anticipated pedicure gel nails line, finally bringing the popular and lasting styles of the brand to feet – just in time for the summer, as socks come off and flip-flops go on.

 The process to create Danni & Toni’s pedicure line has built-in extensive research, feedback, testing, and R&D in the companies in-house R&D center.
 This has ensured the upmost quality and safety for the new line, that fits all shapes and sizes of feet and can withstand any elements and conditions that the summer might bring.
 From sand to sun to water or even late-night dancing, nothing will stop your pedicure nail wraps.